fyxgaming/run/README.md

 ### Storing Keys

-For ease of use, you can setup your `testnet` and `mainnet` keys once so that you don't have to pass them on the command line each time.
-Run will read test keys from `~/.keys.json` if it exists.
-The format should be:
+For ease of use, Run lets you store `testnet` and `mainnet` keys to avoid having to pass them as environment variables.
+Run will read your keys from `~/.keys.json`.
+The format is:

 ```
 {